core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 The syntax defined in Section 6.1 of {{RFC7252}} applies to this URI scheme with the following changes:

-* The port subcomponent indicates the TCP port at which the CoAP server is located.
+* The port subcomponent indicates the TCP port at which the CoAP Connection Acceptor is located.
 (If it is empty or not given, then the default port 5683 is assumed, as with UDP.)

 Encoding considerations: